First Time Home Buyer

 Buying your first home is a major decision, but along with that first home comes some major benefits.
 A home gives you the ability to find the space that suits your needs.
 It offers potential tax benefits, the option to refinance later, and it could eventually produce a long-term financial gain by increasing in value.
 If you want to enjoy the benefits of homeownership, you may wonder where do you begin the process?
 There are several first time home buyer programs that offer low rates so you can afford the house of your dreams.

-Here are some of the options that you can discuss with a certified loan specialist:
+Here are some of the options that you can discuss with an experienced loan consultant:

 30 Year Fixed Rate Mortgage – Offers steady monthly payments over a 30 year repayment term, so payments are more affordable as compared to mortgages with shorter terms.